 You can help balance supply and demand

-Load management is a program to help balance supply and demand.
-Load management involves techniques such as interrupting water heaters or air conditioners for short periods of time.
+Electric$ense energy management is a name that better reflects what was previously called load management.
+It helps reduce electricity use when demand for it is high which can lead to spikes in electricity prices.
+Those regular spikes can lead to future rate increases.
+Reducing demand through energy management helps keep electric rates stable for all members.
+MiEnergy Cooperative offers four energy management strategies.
+Energy management involves techniques such as interrupting water heaters or air conditioners for short periods of time.
 This reduces our wholesale power supplier's total demand during peak use hours, generally between 3 and 9 p.m.
 Extremely warm or cold weather also creates an enormous amount of demand on the energy system, with the increase in air conditioner and furnace use.

 Central air conditioning systems are typically cycled 15 minutes on then 15 minutes off during a control period, which are typically during hot and humid conditions.
 The total cycled control time is up to four hours per day, but can be extended to nine hours during periods of peak electrical demand.

-If you utilize MiEnergy's load management program for electric heating, you may be amazed at how competitive it is to heat with electricity when compared to other fuel sources.
+If you utilize MiEnergy's energy management program for electric heating, you may be amazed at how competitive it is to heat with electricity when compared to other fuel sources.
 It can be a very affordable way to heat your whole house or areas that are challenging to keep warm.
 Beyond being affordable, electric heat provides a clean, safe and consistent form of heat.
-MiEnergy's current load management electric rate is 7.7¢ per kWh from September to May.
+MiEnergy's energy management electric rate is 7.7¢ per kWh from September to May.
 The rate is 9.7¢ per kWh for the months of June through August.
-How does load management work?
-There are two types of load management for heating:
+How does energy management work?
+There are two types of energy management for heating:

 Dual fuel: Typically, on the coldest days of the winter, when demand for electricity is high, your cooperative's power supplier sends a signal to your electric heating system to automatically switch to a backup non-electric heat source.
 In order to participate in the dual fuel program, the backup heating system must be automatic and capable of heating the entire house during load control periods.
 The backup source needs to be able to handle a control of 12 hours in any 24-hour period.
 The backup heating system should also have an adequate supply of fuel during these periods.
 Electric heat can be interrupted at anytime during the day or night to manage the system peaks.